-A truly global perspective requires a global network.
-We partner with leading universities and institutions worldwide on research initiatives, conferences, and media projects.
+A global perspective requires a global network.
+We partner with leading universities and institutions worldwide on research initiatives and conferences.

 Together with Azim Premji University (APU), we’re creating opportunities for advanced PHDs, leading academics and experts to focus on the urgent problems facing the world’s most populous democracy.

 The Boston University Global Development Policy Center is a policy-oriented research center working to advance financial stability, human well-being and environmental sustainability across the globe.